 This leads us to the second main kind of plots encountered in this paper.
-In each context, these plots represent the threshold as a function of the main character of each kind of networks: the average degree for Poisson networks, and the exponent of the power-law for power-law networks.
-Again, we will plot experimental results obtained by averaging results on large number of networks (typically 1000), and this for networks of different sizes (typically 1000, 10000 and 100000).
-To help in the comparison between different kinds of networks, we will add on these plots vertical lines at the values quoted in Table 1.
-We will also plot the theoretical predictions we will obtain, on the same plots as the experimental results.
-This will therefore make it possible to compare them.
+For a given node or link removal strategy, these plots represent the threshold as a function of the main character of each kind of networks: the average degree for Poisson networks, and the exponent of the power-law for power-law networks.
+We plot experimental results obtained by averaging results on large number of networks (typically 1000), for different sizes of networks (typically 1000, 10000 and 100000).
+To help in the comparison between different kinds of networks, we add on these plots vertical lines at the values quoted in Table 1.
+We also plot the theoretical predictions we obtain, together with experimental results, to make it possible to compare them.
 The figures of this kind are Figures 4, 6, 8, 10, 12, 14 and 16.

-We will see that the experimental results do not always fit analytic predictions very well.
+We will see that the experimental results do not always fit analytic predictions very closely.
 This is influenced in part by the choice to consider that a giant component must contain at least 5% of the nodes, as explained above.
 But other factors impact this.
-In the case of random failures, for instance, there is a significant difference between the infinite limit and the finite case, even large ones.
-This is why we will present results for both finite cases and the infinite limit in Section 2.
+In the case of random failures, for instance, there is a significant difference between the infinite limit and the finite case, even for large sizes.
+This is why we present results for both finite cases and the infinite limit when possible.
 This makes it possible to observe the error due to the asymptotic approximation.
 More generally, the difference between predictions and numerical values are due to the approximations made in the derivations of the analytic results.

 For Poisson networks, for instance, we are faced with the same problem as the one concerning the evaluation of the maximal degree of finite networks, see Section 1.1 and Figure 2: since some parameters can only take integer values, their analytic evaluation may lead to values quite different from their true values.
-Therefore, we have chosen to use, both for the plots and for numerical evaluations, only the analytic values of the threshold for those values such that the error due to this effect is minimal.
+Therefore, we have chosen to use only the analytic values of the threshold for which the error due to this effect is minimal.